fesemdop/fesem.github.io/content/booking/slot.md

 title: Slot booking and fee details
 ---

-All communuication related to payment details and sample preparation must be done through fesemdop@gmail.com
+All communuication related to payment details and sample preparation must be done through fesemdop@cusat.ac.in

 # Fee details